cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Inputs

 - PRS denotes a password-related octet string which is a MANDATORY input for all CPace instantiations and needs to be available to both parties.
-Typically PRS is derived from a low-entropy secret such as a user-supplied password (pw) or a personal identification number, e.g. by use of a password-based key derivation function PRS = PBKDF(pw).

 - CI denotes an OPTIONAL octet string identifying a communication channel that needs to be available to both parties.
 CI can be used for binding a CPace execution to one specific channel.
 Typically CI is obtained by concatenating strings that uniquely identify the protocol partner's identities, such as their networking addresses.

 - sid denotes an OPTIONAL octet string serving as session identifier that needs to be available to both parties.
-In application scenarios where a higher-level protocol has established a unique sid value, this parameter can be used to ensure strong composability guarantees of CPace, and to bind a CPace execution to the application.
+In application scenarios where a higher-level protocol has established a unique sid value, this parameter can be used to ensure strong composability guarantees of
+  CPace, and to bind a CPace execution to the application.

 - ADa and ADb denote OPTIONAL octet strings containing arbitrary associated data, each available to one of the parties.
 They are not required to be equal, and are publicly transmitted as part of the protocol flow.
-ADa and ADb can for instance include party identifiers or protocol version information
-(to avoid, e.g., downgrade attacks).
-In a setting with initiator and responder roles, the information ADa sent by the initiator can be used by the responder for identifying which among possibly several different PRS to use for the CPace session.

 ## Notation

 - bytes1 \|\| bytes2 denotes concatenation of octet strings.

 - oCat(bytes1,bytes2) denotes ordered concatenation of octet strings, which places the lexiographically larger octet string first.
-(Explicit code for this function is given in the appendix.)
+(Explicit reference code for this function is given in the appendix.)

 - concat(MSGa,MSGb) denotes a concatenation method allows both parties to concatenate CPace's protocol messages in the same way.
 In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow, concat(MSGa,MSGb) = oCat(MSGa,MSGb) SHALL be used.
-In settings where the protocol flow enforces ordering, concat(MSGa,MSGb) SHOULD BE implemented such that the later message is appended to the earlier message, i.e., concat(MSGa,MSGb) = MSGa\|\|MSGb if MSGa is sent first.
+In the initiator-responder setting concat(MSGa,MSGb) SHALL BE implemented such that the later message is appended to the earlier message, i.e., concat(MSGa,MSGb) = MSGa\|\|MSGb if MSGa is sent first.

 - len(S) denotes the number of octets in a string S.